NeuroJSON/jnifti/JNIfTI_specification.md

 * `glmax` -> `A75GlobalMax`
 * `glmin` -> `A75GlobalMin`

-The use of these subfields are strictly for compatibility purposes and are highly recommended not to include in JNIfTI files.
+The use of these subfields are strictly for compatibility purposes and we highly recommended not to include them in JNIfTI files.

 ### NIFTIData

-The primary data carried in a NIFTI-1/2 file is a numerical array with dimensions and types specified by the `dim` and `datatype` records, respectively, in the NIFTI-1 header.
-In JNIfTI, we use the `"NIFTIData"` record to store such information, with the ability to expand to store additional auxiliary data or metadata.
+The primary data carried within a NIFTI-1/2 file is a numerical array of dimensions and types specified by the `dim` and `datatype` records in the NIFTI-1 header, respectively.
+In JNIfTI, we use the `"NIFTIData"` record to store such information.
+It can additionally be expanded upon to store supplemental auxiliary data or metadata.

 The NIFTIData record can be either an array object or a structure.

 #### Array form

-If stored as an array, the NIFTIData shall contain the same data as the NIFTI-1/2 primary data, serialized using the JData specification.
+If stored as an array, the NIFTIData shall contain the same data as the NIFTI-1/2 primary data serialized using the JData specification.

 For example, a 3-D array of dimension Nx-by-Ny-by-Nz (`v_ijk` where `i=1,2,...,Nx`, `j=1,2,...,Ny`, `k=1,2,...,Nz`) can be stored in the direct array format as